erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/general/views/README.md

 ### Using Schemes

-Scheme functions help you to write less coding using php anonymous functions.
+Scheme functions help you to write less code using php anonymous functions.
-To using a scheme before you need to add it your scheme file in <b>app/config/scheme.php</b>.
+To use a scheme before you need to add it your scheme file in <b>app/config/scheme.php</b>.

 ```php
 $scheme['general'] = function($filename){